TANGOXFM/DISCORD-BOT-TEMPLATE/README.md

-# DISCORD-BOT-TEMPLATE
+# GOLDEN-TANGO--BOT-
-a template for discord bots
+ a usable template